 Led class is a group practice, guided by a teacher with the purpose of learning the precise vinyasas of the Primary or Intermediate series as well as providing a chance for practitioners to come together.
-It is for students already proficient in the series being guided.
-To participate in a led-class, a student MUST have an established practice as Led-class is not the place to learn the practice (Mysore-style is the way to learn the practice).
+It is great for students who already have an established Mysore practice but can also be helpful for newer practitioners.

 with Augustine Kim